 City and Silent Film:

-Co-produced with Bristol Festival of Ideas’ Festival of the Future City, the ‘City and Silent Film’ strand celebrates the relationship between silent cinema and the crowded endless streets of large human settlements we call cities, throughout history and the future.
+Co-produced with Bristol Ideas’ Festival of the Future City, the ‘City and Silent Film’ strand celebrates the relationship between silent cinema and the crowded endless streets of large human settlements we call cities, throughout history and the future.

 Past events have included silent films set in Berlin, London, Paris, Chicago and New York.